govex/culture/Diagnostic.md

     * Do they contribute to each other’s ideas or tear them down?
     * Do they talk about they way things used to be with nostalgia?
 Or do they talk about the way things could be with optimism?
     * Can they explain why they do certain activities or why your programs operate the way they do?
 Or do they put those answers to a person higher in the organization?
-  * Conduct interviews with employees at all levels of the organization—focus on those who are well respected, informally influential, and attuned to the organization's culture.
+  * Conduct interviews with employees at all levels of the organization.
+Focus on those who are well respected, informally influential, and attuned to the organization's culture.
   * Ask everyone who they consider the ultimate stakeholder.
 The differences in perspectives will reveal cultural disconnects and opportunities for alignment around a common mission and vision.
   * Interview stakeholders about their perceptions of the organization?
 Ask them about their experiences as a “customer” and write down the common words they use to describe those experiences.
-    * Treat perceptions of the organization as facts
+    * Treat perceptions of the organization as facts.
-  * Identify the sub-cultures and micro-cultures through interviews and analyzing social media feedback and differences between component perceptions
+  * Identify the sub-cultures and micro-cultures through interviews, and analyze social media feedback and differences between component perceptions.

 ###Fourth, consider how the following factors are influencing your culture:
   * Organizational Structure and Process
-    * Centralization vs decentralization
+    * Centralization vs. decentralization
-    * Autonomy vs micro-management
+    * Autonomy vs. micro-management
     * Reporting structures and spans of control
     * Decision making processes
     * Information flows